 Nectarines were domesticated at least 2,000 years ago in China; the fruit’s name means ‘sweet as nectar.’
 Both nectarines and peaches are members of the rose family, with a corrugated seed shell in the same subgenus as almonds.
 Like peaches, nectarine flesh can be yellow, white, or red.

-There are thousands of peach and nectarine cultivars, with several hundred currently in use for nectarine production.
+There are thousands of peach and nectarine cultivars, with hundreds currently in use for production.
 Northern hemisphere countries are on a January-December marketing year, while southern hemisphere nations market peaches and nectarines on a November-October basis.

 White nectarines, such as the Arctic varieties, August Pearl, Jade, Magique, Polar Light, Redgold, and Zephyr, are known for their sweetness and low acid content.
 Flamekist is a juicy, soft, sweet clingstone variety often used for processing; Heavenly White and Zephyr are white freestone nectarines with a firmer texture, larger size, and lower sugar content, popular for baking and freezing.